Chandan9898Kumar/maching_coding/src/ResumeBased/README.md

 1. Variables without var doesn't create a global variable
 2. The value of this inside a regular function is undefined contrary to a global context.
 3. Disallow eval
-4. Do not allow undeclared variables
+4. Do not allow undeclared variables.